 Several small wine cellars and the Musée des Outils de Vignerons will allow you to discover the history and making of this great wine.

-One of the building boasts a stunning wine cellar dug into the rock during the Roman times and continuously used since the Middle Ages.
+One of the building boasts a Roman wine cellar dug into the rock and continuously used since the Middle Ages.

 Chateauneuf du Pape, a typical Provencal village

 This picturesque medieval village boasts also a rich architectural heritage.

 This includes the vestiges of the 11th century Chapelle Saint-Theodoric, which is listed Historical Monument, the 14th century Fontaine de Souspiron and the 12th century Tour de l'Hers.

 A stone arch, probably an old entrance that once led to the castle, accesses the upper part of the picturesque village.

 Sadly the castle was severely damaged at the end of WWII, but its ruins are still impressive.